Jahir509/Jahir509/README.md

 #### Quick Look
 The profile your are visiting belongs to Md Jahir Ahmed.
-He is junior software engineer who lives in Dhaka, Bangladesh 🇧🇩.
-Now he is working on a local company called AITS Idea Ltd. His responsibility is making the products of AITS Idea Ltd. more beautiful, secure, and reliable.
-He is currently using Angular, C# to developing something amazing, something new to Bangladesh.
+He is a programmer who lives in Dhaka, Bangladesh 🇧🇩.
+Now he is working on a company called belivIt.
+His responsibility is making the products of beliveIt, more beautiful, secure, and reliable.
+He is currently using Angular, Node.js to developing something amazing, something new to Bangladesh.

 #### Contact With Him